SantiPineda2000/API-Project-Template/README.md

 Welcome to my project 📁, his project is the core of a bigger application.
 This is intended to be used as a template.
 I am also using this project to learn 🤓 please leave any recommendations.

-📓 I tried following the best practices described in this [Repository](https://github.com/zhanymkanov/fastapi-best-practices?tab=readme-ov-file#project-structure).
+📓 I followed the best practices described in this [Repository](https://github.com/zhanymkanov/fastapi-best-practices?tab=readme-ov-file#project-structure).

 🌟 Based on the project from Tiangolo's [Full Stack Template](https://github.com/fastapi/full-stack-fastapi-template/blob/master/backend/app/api/routes/login.py).